Mostafa Sid Ahmed

-Mostafa Sid Ahmed (مصطفى سيد احمد, 1953 - 17 January 1996), also spelled Mustafa Sayyid Ahmad, was a popular Sudanese singer-songwriter and composer, active from the late 1970's onwards until his death in 1996.
+Mostafa Sid Ahmed (مصطفى سيد احمد, 1953 – 17 January 1996), also spelled Mustafa Sayyid Ahmad, was a Sudanese singer-songwriter and composer, active from the late 1970s onwards until his death in 1996.
 During his lifetime, he released more than a hundred songs.
 According to an article published during the Sudanese revolution of 2018/19, he was remembered "for performing a selective and expressive type of lyrics that touches upon the causes of ordinary and deprived people."

 A former teacher, he studied at the College of Music and Drama in Khartoum and composed his music to the lyrics of well-known Sudanese poets like Mahjub Sharif, often expressing the longing for freedom and the struggle of the Sudanese people against dictatorship.

 Early life

 Sid Ahmed was born in Wad Sulfab village, Al Jazirah State in central Sudan, close to the town of Al-Hasa Hisa.
 He had seven sisters and one brother, named Al-Makbool.
 Al-Makbool had a great influence on him, because his brother was known as a singer and poet.
-His dramatic death, when he was only 27, gave Sid Ahmed a great desire to follow in his brother's career.
+His dramatic death, when he was 27, gave Sid Ahmed a great desire to follow in his brother's career.

 Mostafa Sid Ahmed started primary education in Al-Hasa Hisa, close to his home village, and then moved to Port Sudan, the capital of Red Sea state, where he received his secondary education.
 He first appeared in public as a singer in 1971 at the Teachers Training Institute, but soon quit working as a teacher to concentrate on his musical career.